RamilZohrabli/Java-Practice/README.md

 ## Task1
 I simply used `try` and `catch` blocks to handle the exception and to ignore the error for the normal flow of the code.

+## Task2
+I used `try` and `catch` methods for showing the `IllegalArgumentException` error.
+When the user include negative number, the program automaticly says `Negative input is included`.